Saumlaki: Economy

 The main economic sources of the town are agriculture and fishery, including cassava, water spinach, banana, coconut, and pineapple.
 Livestock farming, mainly of chickens and pigs, also contributes to the economy.
 About 2,208 tons of fish were caught from waters around Saumlaki in 2020.

 Further economic potential comes from natural gas exploration, especially Masela Bloc, located 300 km from the Saumlaki.
 The bloc is expected to be managed by Inpex's child company Inpex Masela and production is expected to begin around 2027.
 However, disagreements over local government ownership of the project have delayed the project.
 There have been some controversies surrounding the exploration, especially regarding the local government's participation interest that would be obliged to own minimum 10% of production's ownership.
 The regency government expected to supposedly own 5.6% from the 10% participation interest, but the provincial government in Ambon expected it to be just 3% while the rest would be divided equally to all regencies in the Maluku province.
 This has caused ongoing conflict between the provincial government and the regency government over the ownership of the company's 10% minimum obliged by the law.

 Infrastructure

 Education

-There are five elementary schools in Saumlaki subdistrict, three in Olilit, and two in Sifnana.
-There are two junior high schools in Saumlaki, three in Olilit, and one in Sifnana, while the numbers of senior high schools in the town are two in Saumlaki, one in Olilit, and one in Sifnana.
+There are five elementary schools in Saumlaki and Saumlaki kelurahan, three in Olilit, and two in Sifnana.
+There are two junior high schools in Saumlaki, three in Olilit desa, and one in Sifnana desa, while the numbers of senior high schools in the town are two in Saumlaki, one in Olilit, and one in Sifnana.
 There are also four vocational high schools: two in Saumlaki, and one each in Olilit and Sifnana.

 In addition, there are three higher education institutions registered with the Ministry of Education, Culture, Research, and Technology: Saumlaki College of Economy, Saumlaki College of Administration, and Saumlaki Teaching College.
 All three colleges are private and owned by Rumpun Lelemuku Saumlaki Higher Learning Foundation.